retooth2/xenharmlib/doc/posttonal.rst

 ------------------------------------

 In textbooks on post-tonal theory, the definition of pitch class sets is often ambiguous.
-In *some* applications a pitch class set is considered unordered.
+In *some* applications, a pitch class set is considered unordered.
 In others (for example in normal form calculation) the order is vital.
-To account for both cases pitch class sets in xenharmlib are always *lists* of unique pitch classes.
+To account for both cases, pitch class sets in xenharmlib are always *lists* of unique pitch classes.

 Xenharmlib implements pitch class set arithmetic as a byproduct of scale